 Introduction to PowerShell Count

 The following article provides an outline for PowerShell Count.
-In our day to day activities, there are multiple scenarios in which we need to find out the count.
-It may range from how many files are stored in a location, number of active users, number of inactive users, number of error messages logged in a day or files greater than a date, etc. On all these scenarios the count can be found out using the Measure-Object or the count method.
+In our day-to-day activities, there are multiple scenarios in which we need to find out the count.
+It might be anything from how many files are kept in a location to the number of active and inactive users, the amount of error messages reported in a day, files older than a date, and so on.
+In any of these instances, the count can be obtained using the Measure-Object or the count method.

 Syntax of Measure Object

-The measure-object cmdlet is used to calculate number of lines, characters and words in a file along with numerical properties of objects.
-It can perform three types of calculation based on the parameters that are available as part of a cmdlet.
-It can count the number of objects or objects of a certain category.
-It can perform arithmetic operations like minimum, maximum and average of numbers.
+The measure-object cmdlet calculates the number of lines, characters, and words in a file, along with the numerical properties of objects.
+It can perform three types of calculations based on the parameters available as part of a cmdlet.
+It can count the number of things or objects of a specific category.
+It can perform arithmetic operations like minimum, maximum, and average numbers.
 If the object is of string value number of characters or words can be calculated.

 Example: